Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 #### `fileSystemPath`

-The absolute path to the directory of static assets.
-When a user visits a specified `publicPath` the static assets for that page will be retrieved from the associated `fileSystemPath`. `fileSystemPath` is passed to both the asset loader and the express static router as an option.
-Defaults to `/public` as an absolute path.
+The absolute path to the directory of static assets. `fileSystemPath` is passed to both the asset loader and the express static router as an option.
+Defaults to `./public` as an absolute path.

 [asset loader]: https://github.com/Financial-Times/anvil/tree/master/packages/anvil-server-asset-loader